 Professor Goodwin’s scholarship defines new ways of thinking about supply, demand, and access to sophisticated medical technologies.
 Reviews of her work appear in the New England Journal of Medicine, Nature, Publisher’s Weekly, Law and Politics Book Review, Book News, and the Library Journal, amongst other periodicals.
-Her editorials and commentaries appear in the Los Angeles Times, New York Times, Gene Watch, Christian Science Monitor, Politico, Cleveland Plain Dealer, Houston Chronicle, Chicago Sun Times, Washington Post, AlterNet and Forbes Magazine among others.
-She is a blogger for the Huffington Post and the Harvard Bill of Health.
+Her editorials and commentaries appear in the Los Angeles Times, New York Times, Gene Watch, Christian Science Monitor, Politico, Cleveland Plain Dealer, Houston Chronicle, Huffington Post, Chicago Sun Times, Washington Post, AlterNet and Forbes Magazine among others.
+She is a blogger for the Harvard Bill of Health.

-Professor Goodwin is also the president of the Defense for Children International U.S. affiliate and founder of the Institute for Global Child Advocacy.
 She is the former Everett Fraser Professor in Law at the University of Minnesota.
-She served as a Visiting Professor at the University of Chicago and as a Visiting Scholar at the University of California-Berkeley and Columbia University Law School.
+She served as a Visiting Professor at the University of Chicago, the University of Virginia Law School, and as a Visiting Scholar at the University of California-Berkeley and Columbia University Law School.
 She is a highly sought after voice on civil liberties, cultural politics, and human rights.
 Prior to law teaching, Professor Goodwin was a Gilder-Lehrman Post-Doctoral Fellow at Yale University.